There are many reasons causes for abdominal pain such as:

 - Miscarriage or ectopic pregnancy

-- Volvulus—a twisting of the colon around itself
+- Volvulus —a twisting of the large intestine around itself

 - Blood tests